Dr. James Bonsall BA (Hons) MSc MIAI

-- 2014- Assistant Lecturer, Department of Environmental Sciences, Institute of Technology Sligo.
-I’m responsible for delivering 5 modules for the BSc (Hons) course in Applied Archaeology (NFQ Level 6, 7 and 8) at Institute of Technology Sligo.
+- 2014-2021 Lecturer, Department of Environmental Sciences, Institute of Technology Sligo.
+Responsible for delivering 5 modules for the BSc (Hons) course in Applied Archaeology (NFQ Level 6, 7 and 8) at Institute of Technology Sligo.
 Each module accounts for 39 hours of teaching time.
 I also supervise undergraduate and postgraduate research projects.
 I’m currently supervising a post-graduate project assessing the use of low-cost analytical recording methods using open-source materials with a focus on Napoleonic-era Signal Defensible Guardhouses in Connacht.

 - Invited Lecturer, Preventative Archaeology Field School, Ravenna, Italy, 23 June – 5 July 2014.